Duragesic Skin PatchPronunciation

-Fentanyl can pass into breast milk and may cause addiction and withdrawal symptoms in a nursing infant.
+Fentanyl can pass into breast milk and may cause withdrawal symptoms in a nursing infant.
 Do not breast-feed while using Duragesic.

 The Duragesic skin patch may burn your skin if you wear the patch during an MRI (magnetic resonance imaging).
 Remove the patch before undergoing such a test.

 How should I use Duragesic?

 Use Duragesic exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Never use Duragesic in larger amounts, or for longer than prescribed.
+Never use fentanyl in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.
 Do not use a skin patch if it has been cut or damaged, or you could receive a fatal overdose of fentanyl.

-MISUSE OF DURAGESIC TRANSDERMAL CAN CAUSE HARMFUL SIDE EFFECTS OR DEATH, especially in a child who gets a hold of the skin patch and places it in the mouth or on the skin.
+MISUSE OF DURAGESIC CAN CAUSE HARMFUL SIDE EFFECTS OR DEATH, especially in a child who gets a hold of the skin patch and places it in the mouth or on the skin.

 Do not use this medicine on a child who does not have a prescription to use Duragesic.
 When placing a skin patch on a young child, choose a wearing area where the child cannot easily remove the patch unsupervised.